spring-projects/spring-data-commons/readme.md

 The main project [website](http://www.springsource.org/spring-data) contains links to basic project information such as source code, JavaDocs, Issue tracking, etc.

-For more detailed questions, use the [forum](http://forum.spring.io/forum/spring-projects/data).
+For more detailed questions, please refer to [spring-data on stackoverflow](http://stackoverflow.com/questions/tagged/spring-data).
 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](https://spring.io/projects).

 ## Contributing to Spring Data Commons##